netcinematics/3D-PWA-TEMPL8/README.md

 ## App Shell (Template)

 PWAs have a DESIGN PATTERN called "App Shell" and it is really clever.
-It separates content from the app, which is the shell, so that cache can update each separately.
-Which allows for <i>episodic content</i> updated in an ongoing basis while the App Shell can remain static.
-Later, we look at how to extend the "Content Stream" with LocalStorage in beautiful JSON medium.
+It separates content from the app (shell), so that each cache can be updated separately.
+This allows for an  <i>episodic </i> "Content Stream" to be updated in an ongoing basis, while the App Shell can remain static.

 ## Service Workers

 Service Workers appear [widely supported across browsers](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker#Browser_compatibility).
-At time of writing it says, <i>"This is experimental technology"</i> <- gotta love that!
+At time of writing it says, <i>"This is experimental technology"</i>.
+Great!

 <pre>
 TIPS: